Skip to Content

 Quality

 The first thing you want to consider when shopping for an RV solar charge controller is quality.
-You want a charge controller made by a manufacturer recognized in the industry as a provider of quality solar components, with a good historical reputation for both product and customer service, and a warranty to back up the product.
+You want a charge controller from a manufacturer recognized in the industry as a provider of quality solar components, with a strong historical reputation for both products and customer service, and a warranty to back it up.

 Remote Monitoring Ability

-The ability to monitor your system remotely is a feature that can be very important.
-Some solar charge controllers come with a Bluetooth feature that will allow you to download an app that gives you the ability to monitor the system from your smartphone, from as much as 30 feet away.
+The ability to monitor your system remotely can be very important.
+Some solar charge controllers come with a Bluetooth feature that lets you download an app to monitor the system from your smartphone, up to 30 feet away.

 Remote system monitoring via Bluetooth through a smartphone app.